Transformer

 The initial Transformer model architecture consist of two parts, Encoder and Decoder.

-- Encoder takes raw input (likely text), and turn them into a vector representation.
+- Encoder takes all raw input tokens at once, and turn them into a vector representation.

 However, currently the wording “Encoder ” and “Decoder” can also be used to classify transformer models.
 Some models will only have encoder, and some will only have decoder, while some others will have both.